Frequently Asked Questions

 How does the Wilkes Honors College differ from Honors Programs and other Honors Colleges?

-In honors programs or at most other Honors Colleges, students take a limited number of honors courses or seminars, with the majority of their courses being the same as the courses taken by non-honors students at their university.
+In honors programs or at most other Honors Colleges, students take a limited number of honors courses or seminars, with the majority of their courses being the same as the courses taken by non-honors students.
 At the Wilkes Honors College, our students take a full curriculum of honors courses designed for them.

-Also, at most other Honors Colleges, faculty teach only one or a few of their courses as honors courses, while the majority of their teaching is in their regular department at the University.
+Also, at most other Honors Colleges, faculty teach only one or a few of their courses as honors courses, while the majority of their teaching is in their regular department.
 At the Wilkes Honors College, the Honors College faculty are housed full-time in the Honors College.
-This allows our students and faculty to form a living-learning community that lasts throughout the students' undergraduate careers.
+This allows our students and faculty to form mentoring relationships and a sense of community that lasts throughout the students' undergraduate careers.

-At the same time, our students and faculty are able to take advantage of the resources of FAU, a large and expanding public university with a wealth of opportunities.
+At the same time, our students and faculty are able to take advantage of the resources of Florida Atlantic, a large and expanding public university with a wealth of opportunities.

 Our students place into outstanding graduate and professional schools.
-Wilkes Honors College graduates have gone on to law school, medical school, and graduate programs in areas such as chemistry, rhetoric, English, psychology, mathematics, neuro-psychology, and political science: a selected list is available online.
-Other students went directly to work, be it for businesses such as banks and investment firms, the healthcare industry, nonprofits, or for government.
+Wilkes Honors College graduates have gone on to law school, medical school, and graduate programs in areas such as chemistry, English, mathematics, neuroscience, psychology, and political science: a selected list is available online.
+Other students have gone directly to work for businesses such as banks and top investment firms, the healthcare industry, nonprofits, or government agencies.

 How do we evaluate the International Baccalaureate?

-The Honors College awards credit based on scores achieved on IB Diploma program examinations.
+The Wilkes Honors College awards credit based on scores achieved on IB Diploma program examinations.
 Students who have not been awarded the IB Diploma will be awarded 6 credit-hours in the subject areas of each IB higher level examination on which they scored 5 or above.
 Students with a score of 4 on subject areas will receive 3 credit-hours.
 Students who have been awarded the IB Diploma will be awarded up to 30 credit hours.
-For further details consult the FAU catalog.
+For further details please consult the IB section of our website.

 How is high school GPA calculated in the admissions decision?